 The registration number led to Romell Broom, who had just been released from prison six months earlier.
 He had served nine years for the rape of a 12-year-old girl and an unrelated robbery.1

 Broom was brought in for questioning and staunchly denied that he was involved in Tryna’s murder, claiming that he had been with relatives on the day of her abduction and then went to a bar with his two brothers.
 Forensic evidence, however, indicated otherwise.
-When forensic experts carried out a DNA test on Broom, they discovered that his DNA matched the DNA found on Tryna.
+When forensic experts carried out a DNA test on Broom years later, they discovered that his DNA matched the DNA found on Tryna.
 Tryna’s two friends also picked Broom out of a police line-up and identified his car as the car used in the abduction.2

 On the 3rd of October, 1985, Broom was found guilty of Tryna’s murder and was ordered to be executed.
 Following the verdict, Broom spoke to Tryna’s mother, Bessye Middleton, and contended that he was innocent: “He said by executing him, it wouldn’t bring our daughter back.
 That is true, but he was looking for sympathy.”3 Broom’s lawyers had attempted to argue that it was a case of mistaken identity and tried to claim that the DNA testing was inconclusive.